 Price: $48 per user per month for the Webinar Lite Plan with a capacity of up to 50 attendees.
 The Webinar Pro Plan costs $128 per user per month allowing up to 200 attendees.
 Until 2021, the pro license is available for free.

 The product promises to make “telling your stories” easier and it delivers with the simplicity of its tools and features.
 Don’t worry about its webinar capabilities though — you can broadcast live in HD video with up to 12 presenters, share your screen, conduct live audience Q&As and real-time polls, and let your attendees engage in live chat.

 There’s a “Presenter green room” for all the presenters to meet up for up to an hour before the scheduled webinar time to discuss and prep for the event.
 Even your attendees can hangout in an “Audience waiting room” until you go on air.

 International participants can dial-in to connect to your webinar from their phones and save the costs of an international call!
 This service is available for 40 different countries.

-For branding and marketing, you can send custom invitations to your email list (by uploading it on the webinar platform) with the necessary information to join.
-You can add your logo and customize the background of your webinar.
+For branding and marketing, you get to send custom invitations to your email list (by uploading it on the webinar platform) with necessary joining information.
+It’s possible to add your logo and customize the background of your webinar.
 You can also record your webinar, direct your attendees to a specific URL, and conduct a custom survey after your session ends.

 Although you’ll need to integrate AnyMeeting with other software for conducting advanced marketing, it’s core webinar features will suffice for creators who want to focus on their content and presentation.